-Separate Invigilation (students sit exams with others in a smaller room rather than a large exam hall).
+Separate Invigilation (students sit exams with others in a smaller room rather than the exam hall).
 There is an exceptionally high demand for separate invigilation and we require medical evidence of need from a consultant or specialist (not a GP) which must be dated within one year of the exam to be taken.
-Unless it is for a serious medical or psychological condition, we cannot guarantee Separate Invigilation.
+Unless it is for a serious medical or psychological condition, we cannot agree to separate invigilation.